Where does a woman with a bra size of 10E shop for swimwear? Where can she find bathers that fit?

 The Fold’s focus is on contemporary design, balancing flattering shapes with a woman’s need for support.
 “Unstructured structure” is how the girls describe it, drawing an analogy between swimwear and architecture.
 “Every seam is strategically placed as the architecture that holds [them] up – like the beam that supports the breast,” says Korn.

 Warson and Korn know firsthand the problems that arise when a small back meets a large bust.
 Together, they’ve turned to lingerie construction techniques as the basis for their designs, with styles sold as separates and by cup size.
-Recycled Italian fabrics (in black, light grey, teal and print) have been chosen for their shape retention, while weight has been a consideration at every step.
+Recycled Italian fabrics (in colours such as black, light grey, teal and print) have been chosen for their shape retention, while weight has been a consideration at every step.
 “When you’re supporting so much weight, everything becomes more technical,” says Warson.